Trent Boult

-Trent Alexander Boult (born 22 July 1989) is a New Zealand international cricketer who has played for New Zealand cricket team.
-He currently plays in various T20 leagues around the globe as a fast bowler.
+Trent Alexander Boult (born 22 July 1989) is a New Zealand cricketer who represented the New Zealand cricket team in all formats between 2011 and 2024.
+He continues to play in various Twenty20 leagues around the globe as a fast bowler.
+Boult was a key member of the New Zealand team that won the 2019–2021 ICC World Test Championship.
+He was also a part of the New Zealand squads to finish as runners-up in two Cricket World Cup finals in 2015 and 2019.

 He is a left-arm fast-medium bowler and a right-handed batsman, Boult made his Test debut for New Zealand in December 2011 and his One Day International debut the following July.
 He was the joint leading wicket taker at the 2015 Cricket World Cup.
 In November 2018, he became the third bowler for New Zealand to take a hat-trick in ODIs, while in June 2019, Boult became the first bowler for New Zealand to take a hat-trick in the Cricket World Cup.

 Early life and family

 Boult was born in Rotorua in 1989.
 He grew up in Ōhope and Tauranga, and was educated at Otumoetai College.
 He is the younger brother of cricketer Jono Boult.
 Of Māori descent, Boult affiliates to the Ngāi Tahu, Ngāti Porou and Ngāi Te Rangi iwi.